Jared Goff

-Jared Thomas Goff (born October 14, 1994) is an American football quarterback for the Detroit Lions of the National Football League (NFL).
-He played college football at California, where he set the Pac-12 Conference season records for passing yards and passing touchdowns, and was selected first overall by the Los Angeles Rams in the 2016 NFL Draft.
+Jared Thomas Goff (born October 14, 1994) is an American professional football quarterback for the Detroit Lions of the National Football League (NFL).
+He played college football for the California Golden Bears, setting Pac-12 Conference single-season records for passing yards and passing touchdowns.
+Goff was selected with the first overall pick by the Los Angeles Rams in the 2016 NFL draft.
+He had a breakout season in 2017, leading the Rams to their first playoff appearance since 2004.
+The following year, Goff led the Rams to Super Bowl LIII.
+He received Pro Bowl honors in both seasons.

-After an unsuccessful rookie season, Goff rebounded in his second year when he helped lead the Rams to their first winning season in 14 years and their first playoff appearance in 13 years.
-Goff oversaw further improved fortunes for the Rams in 2018, which saw the team reach Super Bowl LIII, the franchise's first Super Bowl appearance since 2001.
-He also received Pro Bowl honors in both seasons.
-Amid a production decline during his next two years, Goff was traded to the Lions in 2021.
+In 2021, Goff was traded from the Rams to the Lions.
+In his third year with Detroit, Goff led the Lions to their first playoff win since 1991 as the team advanced to the NFC Championship Game.
+He earned Pro Bowl honors again in 2022 and 2024.

 Early life

-Goff was born in San Rafael, California and raised in Novato, California, the son of Jerry Goff, a former Major League Baseball player.
-He also has an older sister named Lauren.
-Goff grew up as a San Francisco 49ers fan and wears the number 16 as a tribute to Joe Montana, who played for the 49ers before Goff was born.
+Goff was born in San Rafael, California, and raised in Novato, California, the son of Jerry Goff, a former Major League Baseball player.
+He has an older sister named Lauren.
+Goff grew up as a San Francisco 49ers fan and wore the number 16 as a tribute to Joe Montana, who played for the 49ers before Goff was born.

 Goff attended Marin Catholic High School in Kentfield, California, and graduated in 2013.
 He played for the football team, throwing for 7,687 yards and 93 touchdowns with 18 interceptions in three varsity seasons at Marin Catholic, completing 477-of-767 passes (62.2%), equal to a passer rating of 125.5, for teams that combined to post a 39–4 overall record and 21–0 Marin County Athletic League mark on their way to an appearance in the state title game, one North Coast Section crown, three NCS playoff appearances, and three MCAL championships.